Ensembl/WiggleTools/README.md

 * Apply

 The *apply* function reads the regions from one iterator, then computes a given statistic on another iterator across those regions.
-It ignores regions with value 0.
-You can chain the operators as above.
+You can chain the statistics as above.
 Because of this feature, the *apply* operator returns a multiplexer (i.e. a multidimensional wiggle), hence the *mwrite* operator before it:

 ```
 wiggletools mwrite_bg - apply meanI stddevI unit test/variableStep.bw test/fixedStep.bw